astropy/astropy/docs/development/contributing/get_devel_version.rst

 should have dev in the name.

 .. warning::
-    Right now *every* instance of python you run will use the development version.
+    Right now every time you run Python, the development version of astropy will be used.
 That is fine for testing but you should make sure you change back to the stable version unless you are developing astropy.
 If you want to develop astropy, there is a better way of separating the development version from the version you do science with.
 That method, using a `virtualenv`, is discussed later.